 Facilities Management is not merely about managing assets or property.
 Facilities Management is however key to obtaining the maximum value for your company’s investment in those assets both its fixed assets such as buildings, infrastructure, plant and equipment as well as the softer human assets that need to operate at maximum efficiency inside your facilities

-When applied effectively FM delivers enterprise-wide benefits which go far beyond the physical and financial assets by creating a workplace and environment which improve productivity, protect employees, consumers, visitors and neighbours; provide a sound platform for an organization’s primary activities, and create long-term sustainable activity.
+When applied effectively Facilities Management delivers enterprise-wide benefits which go far beyond the physical and financial assets by creating a workplace and environment which improve productivity, protect employees, consumers, visitors and neighbors; provide a sound platform for an organization’s primary activities, and create long-term sustainable activity.

 Facilities Management is the fundamental link which enables physical assets to be used to create desired organisational outcomes.

 Facility Management is the ‘organisational function which integrates people, place and process within the built environment, with the purpose of improving the quality of life of people and the productivity of the core business.’

 Facilities Management’s impact on the Customer and their workplace is a complex issue.
 Each value proposition needs to be carefully crafted and is unique to each Customer.
 The complexity is a result of the vast array of assets and services coupled with the uniqueness of each workplace.
 To compound the issue, we also need to consider the people that occupy the space, the intricacy of different company cultures as well as their organisational strategies and objectives.

 However, overall the Facilities management Value proposition can be summed up simply

 With Tsebo managing your infrastructure you will benefit from improved workplace and staff productivity thus improving your competitive advantage.

 Your facilities are a 3D billboard for your brand.
 Tsebo is the market leader by carrying the brands of global clients by delivering on our service promise throughout Africa